mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 The boarding shuttle is launched from warships to directly contact an enemy vessel and deliver a boarding party to neutralise it.
-This is an extremely dangerous mission and this shuttle is well- equipped to weather the short journey between ships while under heavy fire.
+This is an extremely dangerous mission and this shuttle is well-equipped to weather the short journey between ships while under heavy fire.
 A small amount of cargo space is included for any mission-specialist

 equipment needed but the primary function of the shuttle is getting fighting troops into an enemy